 Or for a vinegar hair rinse that is ready to be used immediately, make a herbal hair rinse (see recipe above) and add 1 to 2 tablespoons vinegar per 1 cup of water in hair rinse.
 If hair is dry, decrease vinegar.

 Simple Hair Rinse

-- 2 to 3 tablespoons chosen herb or herb blend (choose from above)
+- 2 to 3 tablespoons herbs of choice choose from above

 - 2 cups boiling water

 Allow herbs to steep covered for at least 30 minutes and up to 8 hours.

 After shampooing, pour the rinse over your hair.
 If you have long hair, you may want to dip the ends in the mixture first, then pour the solution over your head.

 Some rinses may stain light-colored towels, so be careful if you decide not to wash.

 If you make a large batch, the rinse will keep in the fridge for about a week.
 I take mine out of the fridge the night before so it will be room temperature by morning.

 Do you make your own herbal hair rinses?
 What are your favorite herbs for healthy hair?